SWFSC/FKW_Genome/README.md

 # False killer whale genome analyses

 This repository contains code supporting analyses presented in Hernandez et al. Specifically, we provide the code used for:
-1) running RepeatMasker on the genome
+1) running RepeatMasker on the genome in 1_RepeatMask
-2) Quality control of paired-end libraries for the PSMC and genome-wide heterozygosity
+2) Quality control of paired-end libraries for the PSMC and genome-wide heterozygosity in 2_QAQC
-3) Code to run the PSMC and genome-wide heterozygosity
+3) Code to run the PSMC and genome-wide heterozygosity analyses in 3_Analyses

 Note that these scripts were run on NOAA's Sedna bioinformatics cluster, and can be adapted based on one's available computing resources.